VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 ![]() |

-Flatten the collage using a pressure roller.
+Flatten the glued material using a pressure roller.

 5. Overcut the leather

-6. Round the corners
+6. Round off the corners

-Using a template (paper or plexiglass) , round off the corners of the main piece and the tab.
+Using a template (paper or plexiglass) , round the corners of the main piece and the tab.
 Here, we made 8 mm corners.

-7. OPTION: work the slices
+7. OPTION: working the slices

-Optionally (for a more finished result) it is possible to work the edges of the leather.
+As an option (for a more finished result) it is possible to work the edges of the leather.

-For vegetable tanned leather:
+For vegetable-tanned leather:

 - Flatten the leather edges.